 Туре: Boolean

 Default: False

 Required: No

 Configuration Section: Any section that you have defined for Eduction settings.

 Example: TokenWithPunctuation=True

-See Also: MatchWholeWord , on page 72 TangibleCharacters , on page 78
+See Also: MatchWholeWord , on page 62 TangibleCharacters , above

 For more information on using TokenWithPunctuation to configure all punctuation marks as tangible characters, refer to IDOL Expert.